wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

 - *Gallery* -  With this image type, you can select one of the recommended images from the drop-down menu like Windows 10 Enterprise multi-session + Office 365.
 If you don't see the image you want, select Browse all images and disks.
 Browse lets you select another image in your gallery or an image provided by Microsoft and other publishers.

 - *Storage blob* - Allows you to use your own image built through Hyper-V or on an Azure VM.
+You might use this option when you have an image you're using on-premises and just want to upload it and start using it in Azure immediately.
 When you select this option, there are some additional fields you need to complete.
   - *Image URI* - Enter the URL to the generalized VHD from your Azure Storage account.
   - *Use managed disks* - For Storage blob image type, we recommend you choose yes for most VM configurations.
 You'd choose no where you want to use unmanaged disks for classic scenarios or to manage VHDs in your storage account.
   - *Storage account* - You select the Azure storage account that contains your image.